Etaash-mathamsetty/Proton/docs/EM-ADDITIONS.md

     - Might be needed due to unaccelerated input being overly sensitive on some setups
 9. `PROTON_NO_NTSYNC=1` disables NTsync (Proton-EM 10.0-27 and higher)

-## Notes

-- Use UMU to run this Proton outside of Steam
-- If something that uses electron/CEF doesn't work with winewayland try `--in-process-gpu`

 Have fun gaming!